18F/data-act-pilot/README.md

 * `data/prism/sql`: sql for Prism table creation/joins

 ### Running the Processor
 [INSTALL.md](INSTALL.md "Installation instructions") has more information about installing and running the processor.

 The processor converts raw SBA data into text protocol buffers in the draft data act schema.
 The mapping from the schema to the SBA data can be found in `mappings/sba.py`.

 Example usage:

 `python processors/process_sba.py -i data/data_act.csv -o data/output_sba_pb`

+### Querying the SAM api
+The SAM data utility queries the SAM API based on DUNS number and returns a JSON version of the response.
+A list of requested fields can be supplied to limit the response to only the data required.
+A full list of available fields and their definitions can be found at [SAM Field Definitions](http://gsa.github.io/sam_api/sam/fields.html).

+Example usage:

+To get all fields for a given DUNS:

+`python processors/get_sam_data.py 8291938660000`

+To limit response to a list of fields:

+`python processors/get_sam_data.py 8291938660000 --fields registrationDate legalBusinessName samAddress`